WROME/wrome.github.io/grenoble2016.md

 ### Paper Submission, Registration, and Publication

-Workshop papers must not exceed **ten** single-spaced, single-column pages (LNCS style).
+Workshop papers must not exceed ~~ten~~ **twelve** single-spaced, single-column pages (LNCS style).
 On acceptance of the submission, at least one author is required to register for workshop attendance at Euro-Par 2016 and present the paper in the workshop session.

 Upload your submission to our [submission server](https://easychair.org/conferences/?conf=europar2016ws) in PDF format.
 The link to the server will be published soon.
 It must not be simultaneously submitted to the main conference or any other publication outlet.